 Kevin Brown, Project Director for Amec Foster Wheeler, the contractor in charge of construction at the Legacy Project mine site, says: “We’re making solid progress and we’re rapidly approaching the peak of our construction program.’’

-Structural steel work underway throughout the process plant remains the centrepiece of the construction program, says Brown.
-Eleven of fourteen mammoth processing vessels delivered by special trucking units or assembled on site now reside in their appropriate spots in the plant.
+Structural steelwork underway throughout the process plant remains the centerpiece of the construction program, says Brown.
+Eleven of fourteen mammoth processing vessels delivered by special trucking units or assembled on-site now reside in their appropriate spots in the plant.
 The remaining three will soon be in place.
-Brown says that when steel work is finished in a particular section of the plant, the cladding contractor moves in to close the area to the elements and other workers install the mechanical, piping and electrical equipment required to operate the facility.
-Electrical rooms that will power the plant were modularized off site, as were 71 pipe rack modules and 44 conveyor gallery modules.
+Brown says that when the steelwork is finished in a particular section of the plant, the cladding contractor moves in to close the area to the elements and other workers install the mechanical, piping, and electrical equipment required to operate the facility.
+Electrical rooms that will power the plant were modularized off-site, as were 71 pipe rack modules and 44 conveyor gallery modules.

 “All this work has to be closely coordinated with the steel program so we’re never putting workers in harm’s way,’’ says Brown.
 “For example, we can’t have workers under those cranes as they’re operating.’’